-If you are starting a business, you may want to conserve your capital and these days there are many great solutions for IT that don’t require an arm and leg or the shirt off your back!
+If you are starting a business, you may want to conserve your capital, and these days, there are many great solutions for IT that don’t require an arm and a leg or the shirt off your back!
 The trick is in finding IT solutions that you can grow with as a company and knowing when a cheap outlay can cost more in the long run.

-At Netitude we deal with hardware, software and all manner of IT solutions on a daily basis, so we have some insight into some of the better low-budget solutions for those companies that want to save a bit when starting out.
+At Netitude, we deal with hardware, software and all manner of IT solutions daily, so we have some insight into some of the better low-budget solutions for those companies that want to save a bit when starting out.
 Here are some of our top tips.

-Scrimping is not always the best strategy in the set-up phase as you pay dearly at a later stage and you sacrifice productivity.
+Scrimping is not always the best strategy in the setup phase, as you pay dearly at a later stage and sacrifice productivity.
 When it comes to deciding where to keep your data, The Cloud can provide may be benefits for your business.
-It can increase productivity, reduces capital expenses, increases IT security and reduces the risk that involves the loss of data or hardware failures.
+It can increase productivity, reduce capital expenses, enhance IT security, and mitigate the risk of data loss or hardware failures.

 Startups can also benefit financially from cloud computing services for the following reasons: